datasciencecampus/pygrams/README.md

 #### Selecting the text and date column header names (-th, -dh)

-When loading a document dataset, it is **mandatory** to provide the column header names for each, using:
+When loading a document dataset, it is **mandatory** to provide the date column header name, with the text heading having an assumed default:

-- `-th`: free text field column (default is 'abstract')
+- `-th`: free text field column ('text heading'; default is 'abstract')
-- `-dh`: date column (default is None as pyGrams can also work as a keywords extraction only without timeseries analysis), format is 'YYYY/MM/DD'
+- `-dh`: date column ('date heading'; default is None as pyGrams can also work as a keywords extraction only without timeseries analysis), format of dates is 'YYYY/MM/DD'

 For example, for a corpus of book blurbs you could use: